Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 maximize productivity.

 * Conduct

   * :disappointed: = Never treats teammates with respect
   * :confused: = Sometimes treats teammates with respect
   * :neutral_face: = Often times treats teammates with respect
   * :smiley: = Treats teammates with respect and controls their behavior around others
   * :sunglasses: = Always acknowledges teammates and treats with the upmost respect

 * Decisions
 * Postmortems
 * Conflicts

-  * N = Never addresses conflicts with anyone
+  * :disappointed: = Never addresses conflicts with anyone
-  * I = Sometimes addresses conflicts with teammates
+  * :confused: = Sometimes addresses conflicts with teammates
-  * A = Addresses conflicts with teammates through communication
+  * :neutral_face: = Addresses conflicts with teammates through communication
-  * G = Addresses conflicts with teammates through mature communication while involving leaders
+  * :smiley: = Addresses conflicts with teammates through mature communication while involving leaders
-  * E = Addresses conflicts with teammates through mature communication (slack or the issue tracker in GitHub) while involving leaders and referencing conduct guide
+  * :sunglasses: = Addresses conflicts with teammates through mature communication (slack or the issue tracker in GitHub) while involving leaders and referencing conduct guide

 * Infractions

-  * N = Never follows the guidelines of the conduct guide.
+  * :disappointed: = Never follows the guidelines of the conduct guide.
-  * I = Rarely follows the guidelines of the conduct guide.
+  * :confused: = Rarely follows the guidelines of the conduct guide.
-  * A = Sometimes follows the guidelines of the conduct guide.
+  * :neutral_face: = Sometimes follows the guidelines of the conduct guide.
-  * G = Always follow the guidelines of the conduct guide.
+  * :smiley: = Always follow the guidelines of the conduct guide.
-  * E = Always follow the guidelines of the conduct guide, but also makes sure that team members are also following the guidelines.
+  * :sunglasses: = Always follow the guidelines of the conduct guide, but also makes sure that team members are also following the guidelines.

 ### Interactions